callumflack/callum-flack-design/content/projects/2017-10-30-oceanblue-boats.comp.md

 section: Projects
 title: Oceanblue Boats
 headline: A website to tell a story of fishing boats and far-away places.
-lede: A website that tells a story about building boats for far-away places.
+lede: A website that tells a story about building boats for those who want to get away.
 heroImage: https://res.cloudinary.com/pw-img-cdn/image/upload/v1513597864/okok/oceanblueboats-video-poster.jpg
 thumbImage: /images/thumb-oceanblueboats.jpg
 year: 2017